andreyorst/fzf.kak/README.md

 #### Highlighting preview window
 You also can highlight contents of the file displayed within preview window.
-To do so, you can specify which highlighter to use with `fzf_highlighter` option.
+To do so, you can specify which highlighter to use with `fzf_highlight_cmd` option.
 Supported highlighters are:

 * [Bat][16]